|

 Father.

-know how I am getting along.
-I am not verry well as I wrote before have
+how I am getting along.
+I am not verry well as I wrote before have got the

-to gow after it I dont know as you will get this verry soon for all mail
+will know where to gow after it I dont know as you will get this verry soon for

 D.R.
 Haswell